 Leave of Absence

-I am a current student and am considering taking a leave of absence for Fall 2020.
+I am a current student and am considering taking a leave of absence for Spring 2021.
 What immigration issues do I need to consider?

-Students not planning to register for Fall 2020 should be prepared to depart the U.S. F-1/J-1 students are not permitted to remain in the U.S. during a leave of absence (LOA).
+Current, active F-1/J-1 students not planning to register for Spring 2021 are not permitted to remain in the U.S. during a leave of absence (LOA).